-We recommend using the sample Custodial Power of Attorney at the end of this Guide (see p.
-62), or getting a copy at the Family Court Self-Help Center or online at: dckincare. org/forms.
-A Custodial Power of Attorney interactive interview is available at lawhelpinteractive.org/Interview/ GenerateInterview/6213/engine.
+We recommend using the sample Custodial Power of Attorney at the end of this Guide, or getting a copy at the Family Court Self-Help Center or online at: dckincare.org/forms.
 Parent(s) can also write and sign their own agreement, but it should include the following information:

-- The rights and responsibilities granted with respect to the child; - The length of time the Custodial Power of Attorney will be in place (this can be for any length of time or indefinitely until revoked); - How the parent can revoke the Custodial Power of Attorney; - Any other important information about the care of the child; and - The parent(s) signature showing their agreement.
+- The rights and responsibilities granted with respect to the child; - The length of time the Custodial Power of Attorney will be in place (this can be for any length of time or indefinitely until revoked);

+- How the parent can revoke the Custodial Power of Attorney; - Any other important information about the care of the child; and - The parent(s) signature showing their agreement.